For seniors, crafting may be intricate. They tend to have age-related issues like arthritis and limited dexterity.

 6 Easy Crafts for Seniors with Limited Dexterity

 I’ve tried a lot of arts and crafts for seniors with my uncle with varied success.
-Some have ended up being much too difficult for him because of his limited dexterity, while others are far too simple.
+Some have become too difficult for him because of his limited dexterity, while others are far too simple.

 The crafts below, however, seem to be in the sweet spot and should be accessible for aging adults with varying levels of dexterity.